stealth/crash/README.md

 key-store belonging to that server (similar to *SSH*).
 The server key is not encrypted since *crashd* is usually started via init scripts.
-Instead, the key file must have proper permissions so only apropriate users can read it (mode 0600).
-You can, if you like, also encrypt the server key but then you have to enter a passphrase whenever *crashd* is started.
+Instead, the key file must have proper permissions so only appropriate users can read it (mode 0600).
+You can, if you like, also encrypt the server key but then you have to enter a pass-phrase whenever *crashd* is started.

 To generate a public/private RSA keypair for your authentication:

 ```
-$ openssl genrsa -out privkey.pem -aes256 4096
+$ openssl genrsa -out authkey.priv -aes256 4096
-$ openssl rsa -in privkey.pem -pubout -out pubkey.pem
+$ openssl rsa -in authkey.priv -pubout -out authkey.pub
 ```

-Copy `pubkey.pem` to `~/.crash/authorized_keys` on the remote box, and use `privkey.pem` for the `crashc -i` argument.
+Copy `authkey.pub` to `~/.crash/authorized_keys` on the remote box, and use `authkey.priv` for the `crashc -i` argument.
+Note, that upon authentication you will be asked for the pass-phrase to unlock your private key that is stored locally.
+The pass-phrase will not travel the network.

 Auth-Key sizes larger than *7500 bit* must not be used;
 the tokens do not fit into the auth handshake otherwise.